risatrix/ovid/README.md

-#Ovid JSON (and API, eventually)
+#Ovid Content Engineering(pre-API steps)

 Inspired by the [Aeneid API](http://aeneid.eu/api/), I wanted to make an API for my favorite Roman poet, Ovid.

-##What This Is Right Now
+##Contents
+Tl;DR: this is a repo for Ovid-related JSON and the notebooks I use to create it.

-Right now, it's just a bunch of JSON files I made based on the [XML file I downloaded from Perseus](http://www.perseus.tufts.edu/hopper/dltext?doc=Perseus%3Atext%3A1999.02.0068).
+It started as a collection of JSON files I made based on the [XML file I downloaded from Perseus](http://www.perseus.tufts.edu/hopper/dltext?doc=Perseus%3Atext%3A1999.02.0068).

 The goal of this step was twofold: